• Home

 Crate training

 "I could never put my dog in a crate.
 It feels like a prison.
 He would hate me for it."
 I hear some version of this almost every single week.
-And eery single time I hear it I understand completely - because I used to feel the same way.
+And every single time I hear it I understand completely - because I used to feel the same way.
 Until I understood what dogs actually think about crates.
 And once you understand that, everything changes.

 Here is the truth: a properly introduced crate is not a prison.
 It is a bedroom.
 A sanctuary.
 A place your dog chooses to go because it feels safe, calm, and entirely their own.
 When done correctly, crate training is one of the kindest things you can do for your dog - and one of the most powerful tools in your training toolkit.